To the co-owner of the vision, whoever you are,

 Next is a vision-wish-list that is, I think, reasonable and short and not shallow at all, really.
 First, we are both whole by ourselves and do not need to be needed.
 Second, there is demonstrated evidence of basic to intermediate communication and conflict-resolution skills, or at least a desire to improve.
 The rest in no particular order: we are friends and like each other.
 Wine and cooking nights are a thing.
 We lift weights and attempt to maintain fitness together.
 Video games and ping-pong and adventure are all on the table.
 We have fun in bed.

 There are some missing bits.
 I do not know if we will reside in a house or a condo, or what our family will look like.
 I do not know how many dogs we will adopt, if cats will be involved, or how big the animal sanctuary will be.
 We are having a sanctuary, right?
 And will we be owner-operators or more financial partners that outsource the work?
-I am also not confident regarding the nature of our honeymoon — we could have more than one — and whether we will need to move north or somewhere else remote in response to climate change and the rise of artificial intelligence.
-I haven’t even begun to think of wedding details.
+I am also not confident regarding the extent of our wanderlust — we could be semi-nomadic — and whether we will need to move north or somewhere else remote in response to climate change and the rise of artificial intelligence.

 I do know that there will be seasons in our lives marked with suffering and loss that will require of us mercy and grace and compassion and hope.
 Our love will be tested and we will be grounded down and forced to reevaluate and reconfigure as we rebuild.
 We will not get what we want much of the time.
 Despair and pain and hopelessness are distinct possibilities.
 Personal growth may deem it best to be physically separate at times, together at others.
 Through it all, our union maintained.